GIP currently has:

 Years served: 14 and counting

-Current Attorneys: GIP and Volunteer Attorneys Holly Pearson and Jodi Dick
+Current Attorneys: Volunteer Attorney Holly Pearson

 On June 9, 1991, single mother Teresa Fargason went to Kroger with her six year old daughter, Taylor.
 While Teresa was ordering food from the deli counter, Taylor disappeared.
 Teresa and the store manager frantically searched the store.
 But by the time Taylor reached the police station to report her daughter missing, the police already knew Taylor was dead.
 Her body had been found near the side of a road in Macon, Georgia.